LT-IntroToAI-SY2324/a2-movie-chatbot-ExoticCrumb07/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+I feel like the variable placement is hard to remember but it will be some issue i'll overcome

 2. Explain how you could use the match function for extracting information from a movie database.

+Can be used to search through large databases and aqcuire specific pieces of data from a large array